What Is Arbitrage Betting?

 How Arbitrage Works

-When different bookmakers offer different odds on the same event, an opportunity can arise where betting on all outcomes guarantees profit.
+When different bookmakers offer different odds on the same event, an opportunity can arise where betting on all outcomes locks in a profit — assuming both bookmakers accept the stakes at the quoted odds.

 Example